Sensing Technologies for Crowd Management, Adaptation, and Information Dissemination in Public Transportation Systems: A Review: Main challenges

 Regarding NVB solutions, sensing solutions based on mobile RF devices pose important privacy issues, especially for device-aided crowd monitoring.
 Apart from the issues regarding participatory sensing, which have been discussed previously, many device-aided RF-based NVB techniques basically perform monitoring of over-the-air beacon signals sent by individuals' smartphones when they connect to a network or install an application.
 In this case, to extract relevant features for crowding information, processing of devices' IDs is required, e.g., MAC addresses in WiFi networks.
 Most RFID tags emit unique identifiers when they respond to reader interrogation, even tags that protect data with cryptographic algorithm \cite{Juels2006}.
 A similar problem arises for Bluetooth-enabled wireless devices \cite{Jakobsson2001}, as well as for the NFC protocol that is based on the transfer of an ID for anti-collision during the process of contactless reading of transponders \cite{Madlmayr2008}.

-Acquisition of devices' IDs unfortunately poses a glaring privacy problem, because someone can uniquely identify devices and their traffic through their IDs.
-Even worse, the device's ID can be linked to the identities of their owners.
-Although cryptographic techniques can be used to transform ID data to preserve privacy, they are computationally-intensive and require the generation and maintenance of multiple keys, which also leads to higher energy consumption.
+Although cryptographic techniques can be used to transform ID data to preserve privacy, thereby complying with the GDPR, they are computationally-intensive and require the generation and maintenance of multiple keys, which also leads to higher energy consumption.
 Alternatively, devices' IDs can be aggregated or perturbed in such a way that individual data privacy is preserved but, at the same time, useful information for crowding management is not destroyed.
-For instance, in the case of WiFi networks, a viable solution is represented by MAC address randomization \cite{Martin2017}, which is an available option in different operating systems, such as iOS, Android, and Windows.
-However, some crowd counting methods are affected by MAC address randomization.
+In the case of WiFi networks, a viable solution is represented by MAC address randomization \cite{Martin2017}, which is an available option in different operating systems, such as iOS, Android, and Windows.
+However, although it is compliant with the GDPR, some crowd counting methods are adversely affected by MAC address randomization.

-A cutting-edge future research direction might be exploiting the mathematical concept of differential privacy \cite{Dwork2014}, which addresses the challenging goal of learning nothing about an individual while learning useful information about a population.
-The feasibility of applying differential privacy approaches to crowd management remains an open topic of research.